Owning a Dog in Japan: A Guide for Expats

 Some city offices throughout Japan provide cremation services for pets within a specific size.
 For example, Minato City will pick up and cremate a pet under 25kg for ¥2600.
 For pets that weigh more than 25kg, you must call a professional cremation service.

-Japan's new law concerning microchip registration for pets
+Japan's law concerning microchip registration for pets

 Pet sitters in Japan for dogs